Wild Rice Salad with Apples & Dried Cranberries

 Directions:

-1. Rinse the wild rice and drain in a fine-mesh strainer.
+1. Gather all the ingredients and equipment.
+Wash the produce and prepare it as detailed in the ingredients list.
+Rinse the wild rice and drain in a fine-mesh strainer.

 2. Add the wild rice to a small saucepan with 2 cups of water and bring to a boil over medium-high heat.
 Then reduce heat to low and cover.
 Cook for 20-40 minutes, or until the wild rice has opened up and quadrupled in size.
 Pour the finished wild rice into the mesh strainer and then set aside to cool.